OCR-D/spec/ocrd_eval.md

 ###### WER Granularity

-In OCR-D we distinguish between the WER per **page** and the **overall** WER of a text.
+In OCR-D we distinguish between the WER per **page** and the **overall** WER of a document.
 The reasoning here follows the one of CER granularity.

 Currently we only provide WER per page; higher-level WER results might be calculated at a later stage.